Memes

 For a wide variety of reasons, when I am traveling, I carry a 1911 in condition 3, which means I have to rack the slide to shoot.
 I’m an ordinary civilian with a normal threat level.
 I’m mostly concerned to minimize opportunities for negligent discharges and being able to easily separate my magazine/ammo from my gun and put both in secure storage.
 This way, I’m good legal standing wherever I travel.
 The bottom line is that ordinary civilians will be stopped by law enforcement more times than they’ll be in a violent crime.
 Also, they will experience more negligent discharges than violent crimes.
 It makes sense to make law enforcement stops safer (your magazine in one lock box and your unloaded gun in another) as well as reduce the likelihood of a negligent discharge by a drastic amount.

-An obvious downside is that drawing and racking the slide increases your time to shoot by a half a second.
+An obvious downside is that drawing and racking the slide increases your time to shoot by a half a second or so (assuming you practice).
 Is it critical?
 It could be.
 But guess what else is critical: the draw from the concealed carry holster.
 If you are worried about half a second, you should be open carrying with a holster designed for a quick and smooth draw.
 The time difference between a concealed carry draw and an open carry draw is far more significant than drawing concealed and drawing concealed plus racking a slide.
 By choosing to concealed carry rather than open carry, you are, implicitly most of the time, saying the increase in draw time doesn’t matter in order to have the advantages of concealed carry.
+In other words, the title of this meme could also be: “When you thought you had time to draw from a concealed carry holster.”

 Another downside: It requires two hands to rack the slide.
 This objection is better.
 Carrying in condition 3, for all practical purposes, does require both hands.
 I’m okay with this requirement.
 Others may not be.
 I’m making an explicit risk management decision.
 I’m saying I want the advantages of concealed carry and the advantages of safety.
 I’m deliberately choosing to have the disadvantage of draw time and requiring two hands to gain those advantages.